-The amount entering your digital apprenticeship service account will be how much you have available to spend on apprenticeship training in England.
+The amount entering your apprenticeship service account will be how much you have available to spend on apprenticeship training in England.

 Apprenticeships are a devolved policy, which means that authorities in each of the UK nations manage their own apprenticeship programmes, including how funding is spent on apprenticeship training.

-The digital apprenticeship service will support the English apprenticeship system.
+The apprenticeship service will support the English apprenticeship system.
 Scotland, Wales and Northern Ireland have their own arrangements for supporting employers to access apprenticeships.

 To calculate how much you will have to spend through the English system, we plan to use data that we already hold about the home address of your employees.
 We’ll use this data to work out what proportion of your pay bill is paid to employees living in England.
 We’ll make this assessment in early 2017 and will announce the exact date in advance.

 Employers can update their employees’ address as part of their Real Time Information returns.

 You can find more details in our policy paper on apprenticeship funding in England from May 2017.